nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Adding a friend group: `add-group`

 Prerequisites: List all person using the list command.
-There is at least a person present in the list.
+There is at least 2 persons present in the list.
-There's only one existing group with the name `Colleagues` that does not have person with index 3 inside it.
+There's only one existing group with the name `Colleagues` that only has the person of index 1 inside it.

 1. Adding a non-existing group